triton-inference-server/tensorrtllm_backend/ci/README.md

 ## Run QA Tests

-**The NGC container will be available with Triton 23.10 release soon**

 Before the Triton 23.10 release, you can launch the Triton 23.09 container `nvcr.io/nvidia/tritonserver:23.09-py3` and add the directory `/opt/tritonserver/backends/tensorrtllm` within the container following the